 Justification: A project that affects waters shall not be permitted unless the existing uses, and the water quality to protect such uses, are protected.
-In determining that the proposed activity will comply with state water quality standards (including designated uses, numeric criteria, narrative criteria and the state's antidegradation policy), the Division must evaluate if the activity has avoided and minimized impacts to waters, would cause or contribute to a violation of standards or would result in secondary or cumulative impacts.
+In determining that the proposed activity will comply with state water quality standards (including designated uses, numeric criteria, narrative criteria and the state's antidegradation policy), the f.

-f.
 For all utility lines constructed within wetlands, an anti-seep collar shall be placed at the downstream (utility line gradient) wetland boundary and every 150 feet up the gradient until the utility exits the wetland.
 Anti-seep collars may be constructed with class B concrete, compacted clay, PVC pipe, or metal collars.
 Wetland crossings that are directionally drilled, and perpendicular wetland crossings that are open cut and less than 150 feet long do not require anti-seep collars.
-The compacted clay shall have a specific infiltration of 1 X 10-5 cm/sec or less.
+The compacted clay shall have a specific infiltration of 1 \times 10-5 cm/sec or less.
 A section and plan view diagram is attached for the anti-seep collars.